apache/apex-core/TroubleshootingFAQsHOWTO.md

   13. Difference between exactly once, at least once and at most once
   14. Thread local vs container local vs node local
   15. Setting operator memory
     a.
 Bufferserver memory
     b.
 Stram memory

-  1. Cluster nodes not able to access edge node where Gateway is running
-  2. Developers not sure when to process incoming tuples in end window or when to do it in process function of operator
-  3. How partitioning works

 a.
-How the data is partitioned between different partitions.
+Cluster nodes not able to access edge node where Gateway is running
 b.
-How to use stream-codec
+Developers not sure when to process incoming tuples in end window or
+    when to do it in process function of operator
 c.
+How partitioning works

+  1. How the data is partitioned between different partitions.

+  2. How to use stream-codec

-Data on which ports is partitioned?
+  3. Data on which ports is partitioned?
 By default default partitioner partitions data on first port.

-    d.
-How to enable stream-codec on multiple ports.
+  4. How to enable stream-codec on multiple ports.
 (Join operator?? where both input-ports needs to receive same set of keys).

-  1.  pom dependency management, exclusions etc. eg: Malhar library and contrib, Hive (includes hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc
+d.  pom dependency management, exclusions etc. eg: Malhar library and
+    contrib, Hive (includes hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc

-  2. All non-transient members of the operator object need to be serializable.
+e.
+All non-transient members of the operator object need to be
+    serializable.
 All members that are not serializable cannot be saved during checkpoint and must be declared transient (e.g. connection objects).
 This is such a common problem that we need to dedicate a section to it.

-  3. Exactly once processing mode.
-Commit operation is supposed to be done at endWindow.
+f.
+Exactly once processing mode.
+Commit operation is supposed to be
+    done at endWindow.
 This is only best-effort exactly once and not 100% guaranteed exactly once because operators may go down after endWindow and before checkpointing finishes.

-  4. How to check checkpoint size. (large checkpoint size cause instability in the DAG).
+g.
+How to check checkpoint size. (large checkpoint size cause
+    instability in the DAG).

-  5. How to add custom metrics and metric aggregator.
+h.
+How to add custom metrics and metric aggregator.

-  6. Example of how to implement dynamic partitioning.
+i.
+Example of how to implement dynamic partitioning.